trangdata/tpot-fss-ms/manuscript.md

 To obtain the optimal performance for this baseline model, we tune XGBoost hyperparameters using the `R` package `caret` [@6MvKCe21] version 6.0-80 with the repeated cross-validation algorithm and random search method.

 ### Manuscript drafting
-This manuscript is written using Manubot [@1GGGHdsew], a software that supports open paper writing collaboration via GitHub using the Markdown language.
+This manuscript is collaboratively written using Manubot [@1GGGHdsew], a software that supports open paper writing via GitHub using the Markdown language.
 Manubot uses continuous integration to monitor changes and automatically update the manuscript.
 Consequently, the latest version of this manuscript is always available at [https://trang1618.github.io/tpot-ds-ms/](https://trang1618.github.io/tpot-ds-ms/).